poolifier/tatami-ng/README.md

 Deno versions >= 1.40.x are supported.

-The `--allow-hrtime` permission flag is recommended to allow high-resolution time measurement.
+The `--allow-hrtime` permission flag is recommended to allow high-resolution time measurement with Deno v1.x.x.

 ### Bun